Table of Contents

 External devices like a vacuum pump, which draws blood into the penis to stiffen it

 Internal devices like pellets or a penile prosthesis that is implanted in the penis

 Bladder removal for women typically includes removing the internal sexual organs, including the uterus, ovaries and the part of the vagina that is next to the bladder and urethra.
 This is not necessary in every case, but is typically done to make sure all the cancer is removed.
+In some cases, it is possible to preserve the internal sexual organs, depending on the location of the tumour in the bladder.
 The labia and clitoris are not removed, and most of the vagina will usually be left, so most women will still be able to have an orgasm and intercourse.

 It may take time to get used to how this looks and feels.
 Sex may feel different than it did before surgery.
 You might have less sexual desire.
 You might need to use a gel to help with lubrication.
 Treatment is available if intercourse is painful (dyspareunia).
 Talk with your partner and your doctor or nurse about these problems.